Operation Barbarossa: Soviet preparations

 In early 1941, Stalin authorised the State Defence Plan 1941 (DP-41), which along with the Mobilisation Plan 1941 (MP-41), called for the deployment of 186 divisions, as the first strategic echelon, in the four military districts of the western Soviet Union that faced the Axis territories; and the deployment of another 51 divisions along the Dvina and Dnieper Rivers as the second strategic echelon under Stavka control, which in the case of a German invasion was tasked to spearhead a Soviet counteroffensive along with the remaining forces of the first echelon.
 But on 22 June 1941 the first echelon contained 171 divisions, numbering 2.6–2.9 million; and the second strategic echelon contained 57 divisions that were still mobilising, most of which were still understrength.
 The second echelon was undetected by German intelligence until days after the invasion commenced, in most cases only when German ground forces encountered them.

 At the start of the invasion, the manpower of the Soviet military force that had been mobilised was 5.3–5.5 million, and it was still increasing as the Soviet reserve force of 14 million, with at least basic military training, continued to mobilise.
 The Red Army was dispersed and still preparing when the invasion commenced.
 Their units were often separated and lacked adequate transportation.
 While transportation remained insufficient for Red Army forces, when Operation Barbarossa kicked off, they possessed some 33,000 pieces of artillery, a number far greater than the Germans had at their disposal.
 (Note: Historian Victor Davis Hanson reports that before the war came to its conclusion, the Soviets had an artillery advantage over the Germans of seven-to-one and that artillery production was the only area where they doubled U.S. and British manufacturing output.)

+A Deputy Director of the Soviet Defense Ministry's Institute of Military Affairs, Yuri Kirshin, documented that the Red Army had around 23,000 tanks available at the start of Barbarossa of which 14,700 were combat-ready.
+Around 11,000 tanks were in the western military districts that faced the German invasion force.
+According to military historian John Burtt, 17,520 tanks out of a total of Soviet 24,000 were out of commission while undergoing maintenance in June 1941, thereby leaving only 6,480 available for frontline service at the time of the German invasion.